 Eating more fiber can help to get rid of stomach aches.
 Soluble fiber (found in legumes, grains, and some fruits and veggies), is an important addition to any diet.
 It changes the conditions of your intestines, allowing things to move better.
 It also can affect the way our bodies absorb cholesterol, which is a nice bonus.
 Insoluble fiber (found in whole grains, flax seeds, and nuts), helps to bulk up and soften stool.
 All of which minimizes constipation problems, which in turn will help you to keep stomach aches away.

 Reducing stress and activity can help improve stomach health.
 Don’t be in such a hurry; don’t eat and run.
 Giving your stomach some time to do its job before you move on to some kind of stressful activity will do a lot to help cut down on stomach aches.
 If you are feeling like you have a stomach ache coming on, whether caused by gas, constipation, or over-eating, taking some time to relax in a semi-inclined, seated position will help to get things going.
-Another restful option that I prefer includes some lavender bubble-bath soap and about an hour immersed in hot water.
+Another restful option that I prefer includes some lavender scented bubble-bath soap and about an hour immersed in really hot water.

-Natural Stomach Ache Remedies
+Best Natural Stomach Ache Remedies

 A Glass of Warm Milk?
 Thanks, but no thanks…

 Around 75% of adults start to lose the ability to digest lactose (the sugars in milk) as we age.
 This loss of digestive function is pretty rare amongst Northern Europeans (5%), but very common in Asian and African populations (up to 90%).
 This attests to the dependence the ancestors of those cultures had on herd animals and their milk.